 It’s no secret that I love working out.
-I haven’t always been this way; once upon a time I would avoid physical activity at all costs.
-Gym class was my least favorite, and while I enjoyed walking or biking, I definitely wasn’t doing it to get fit.
+I haven’t always been this way; once upon a time, I would avoid physical activity at all costs.
+Gym class was my least favourite, and while I enjoyed walking or biking, I definitely wasn’t doing it to get fit.
 So, what changed?
 I realized that working out didn’t need to feel like work.
 It could actually be fun and become something that I enjoy and look forward to.
 I primarily go to the gym to work out, but sometimes that does get a bit mundane.
 Doing the same thing day after day can only hold my interest for so long, sometimes I need to look for alternative ways to stay active and keep my interest piqued.
 Sometimes I’ll try out classes like aerial hammock and hoop or surfing but there are a lot of other great options out there.

 Here are some fun ways to mix up your gym routine and actually have fun while you’re getting fit.